Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Honouring Ancestry

-- Builds family connections and preserves lineages
+- Building family connections and preserving lineages

-- Safeguards cultural stories for future generations
+- Safeguarding cultural stories for future generations

-- Holds personal and spiritual meaning
+- Holding personal and spiritual meaning

 Cultural Storytelling

 Carvings show Māori beliefs and traditions.
-Many designs are inspired by nature like the sea, forests, and animals.
+Many designs are inspired by nature, like the sea, forests, and animals.
 Greenstone tells stories about culture and identity.

-- Shares cultural stories and life lessons
+- Sharing cultural stories and life lessons

-- Makes traditions visible and wearable
+- Making traditions visible and wearable

 Symbolic Meaning